Here are some general Personal Protection Tips

 January 26, 2010

-The Middleton Police in conjunction with the Middleton Senior Center and the MA.
-Registry of Motor Vehicles is proud to present the “Mature Drivers Program”.
+The Middleton Police in conjunction with the Middleton Senior Center and the Massachusetts Registry of Motor Vehicles is proud to present the “Mature Drivers Program”.

 Reaction times and medical conditions can affect the Heart, eyes, muscles, and the brain along with medications used to treat these symptoms all can affect fitness to drive.